 The Biblical Calendar is considered one that is lunisolar, meaning that its rules attempt to harmonize the movements of both the sun (for seasons) and moon (for months).
-This must be achieved since God's annual Feast days must be observed "in season" (Exodus 13:10, Numbers 9:2 - 3, etc.).
+This must be achieved since God's annual Feast days must be observed in their proper seasons (Exodus 13:10, Numbers 9:2 - 3, etc.).

 Each day of the calendar begins at sunset.
 This means that the weekly seventh day Sabbath starts each Friday at sunset and ends with sunset Saturday.
 A Biblical day has 24 hours in it like our modern method of timekeeping but each hour is divided into 1,080 parts unlike our system of 3,600 seconds (60 minutes times 60 seconds).
 This means that a Hebrew 'part' is roughly equivelant to 3 1/3 seconds.